Kahlan-walcott/GVSU-CIS350-lokds/README.md

     1. Type *pip3 install pygame* to install Pygame.
     2. Once it is downloaded type *python3* to start the pythong interpreter.
 Then type *import pygame* if it shows "Hello from the pygame ..." then you can run our game.
 ### Running it
-1. In the command line type *python3 Maingame.py*
+1. Stay on this page, in the command line type *python3 src/Maingame.py*
 2. Now you can play our game.
 Have fun!
 ## Mack users
 ### Setting it up